Ravi Gaikwad

 Ravi Gaikwad is an Indian civil servant and Commissioner, RTO, in the Government of Maharashtra cadre.
 He is senior member of Road Safety Cell of Government of Maharashtra formed by Supreme Court of India and chief of RTO, Thane and the Konkan region.
 He serves as the chairman of the Handball Federation of India, a member of International Handball Federation.
 He is also on the board of Indian Olympic Association and All India Football Federation and the Chairman of Shant Bharat Surakshit Bharat.
 He has been reelected as President of Handball Association of Maharashtra for second consecutive term in June 2022.

 In 2024, he has been posted as Chief of RTO, Mumbai.
+In 2026, Ravi Gaikwad has been appointed as Chairman of Marathi Commission for Government of Maharashtra.

+In 2026, Ravi Gaikwad has been appointed by Government of Maharashtra on Special Investigation Team (SIT) to probe into the scam regarding the nexus between transporters and officials of overloading vehicles.

 Early life and education

 Ravi Gaikwad was born in Pune to Pushpa and Kisanrao Gaikwad in a Royal Maratha family.
 He completed his early education at Little Flower Convent High School and received his Engineering Degree in Electronics and Telecommunications.